 If you read the article where I recommend the best free WordPress plugins, you will have seen that Yoast SEO is one of them.
 And it is because it has many features to improve the SEO of our website.

-Perhaps this is the simplest plugin to create a WordPress sitemap and the one that many uses for its ease.
+Perhaps this is the simplest plugin to create a WordPress sitemap and has many uses for its ease.

 Rank Math SEO Plugin

 Rank Math is one of the best and free alternatives of Yoast SEO Plugin.

 Rank Math SEO plugin is one of the SEO plugins that I use on this website and all my websites.
 It also helps me while creating a sitemap for WordPress blogs or websites.

 Plugin with which you can create an XML sitemap and give you the option of using feeds for Google news.